danchke/book_inventory/README.md

 # book_inventory
-Creating a book inventory with a GUI and using SQLite3
+OOP to create a book inventory with a GUI and using SQLite3